TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2022-07-28 - Increases USA Paladin Composite Armor bonus by 100% <a name='link__20220728__777_paladin_composite_armor_bonus'></a>
 **Changes**

-- **TWEAK**: Increases the USA Paladin Composite Armor bonus by 100%, from 100 to 200.
+- **TWEAK**: The Composite Armor bonus of the USA Paladin is increased by 100%, from 100 to 200.
 This matches the Armor bonus for the Crusader Tank.

 **Links**